stackbit-projects/successful-daffodil-f6b2f/src/pages/index.md

     title: More About Me
     content: >
-      I have worked as an IT professional in the database administration, system administrator and system support roles in the span of 13 years in the industry.
+      I have worked as an IT professional in the database administration, system administrator and application support roles in the span of 13 years in the industry.
 I look to bring this wealth of experience for a smooth sailing approach to stake pool operation.
     actions: